 “Sodomy” and “unnatural acts” were grave sins, and women were not considered to be able to have intimate relations with each other.
 Is it any wonder that Lincoln, as a public figure, would have preferred a conventional marriage?

-There are also several occasions noted where Lincoln frequented female prostitutes, and at one point was thought to have contracted syphilis.
-As a young adult, Lincoln was tall, nearly skeletally skinny, and gangly, a far cry from the prevailing idea of a handsome man.
+There are also several occasions noted where Abraham Lincoln frequented female prostitutes, and at one point was thought to have contracted syphilis.
+As a young adult, Abraham Lincoln was tall, nearly skeletally skinny, and gangly, a far cry from the prevailing idea of a handsome man.
 While he was liked for his conversational skills and ability to tell stories, he was also ridiculed for his lack of dress sense and low birth.

 This by itself may be one reason why the man was more comfortable forming close friendships with men; another of course being his fear of passing on the venereal disease that he would reportedly take a medicine known as “Blue mass” — otherwise known as mercury pills — for, later in his life.
 (Though his use may have also been for his frequent episodes of depression, or even for the many other common ailments the blue pill supposedly remedied.)

 Regardless of what the man’s sexual orientation might have been, there are lasting effects that this speculation has had.
-The presence of today’s “Log Cabin Republicans,” an organization (so named because of Lincoln’s humble beginnings) that work within the Republican Party to advocate for the equal rights of gay and lesbian Americans, is a direct result of these ideas pertaining to his personal relationships.
+The presence of today’s “Log Cabin Republicans,” an organization (so named because of Abraham Lincoln’s humble beginnings) that work within the Republican Party to advocate for the equal rights of gay and lesbian Americans, is a direct result of these ideas pertaining to his personal relationships.